-Raspberry Ketone and Dr. Oz
+Raspberry Ketone Dr. Oz

 Raspberry Ketone is a natural phenolic compound that is responsible for the heavenly aroma of red raspberries.
 According to certain studies, it is also a potent fat burner.

 It was discovered that raspberry ketone increased both the expression and secretion of adiponectin.
 Adiponectin is a protein hormone which modulates a number of metabolic processes, including glucose regulation and fatty acid catabolism.

 Higher adiponectin = lower levels of body fat.

-If weight loss isn’t enough, higher levels of adiponection have been shown to control the metabolic derangements that may result in type 2 diabetes, obesity, atherosclerosis, non-alcoholic fatty liver disease and metabolic syndrome.
+If weight loss isn’t enough, higher levels of adiponectin have been shown to control the metabolic derangements that may result in type 2 diabetes, obesity, atherosclerosis, non-alcoholic fatty liver disease and metabolic syndrome.

 The supplement is now so popular that health food stores are even having difficulty keeping up with the demand.
 But does it really work?
 Read on for the good, the bad and the ugly with this supposedly magical pill.

 The facts?: Raspberry ketone is definitely an aromatic compound found in raspberries that, when ingested in high doses, is said to raise the body’s production of adiponectin, a protein used to regulate your fat burning capacity, as well as the body’s deteriorating of fat stores.

 In a February episode of “The Doctor Oz Show, ” Mehmet Oz told viewers that raspberry ketones were “the Number 1 miracle in a bottle to burn up your fat. ” Once Oz calls something a “miracle, ” it generally does not remain obscure for long.

 “An adjective like ‘miracle’ is used as an editorial device to describe anecdotal results, as exemplified by the guests on our show.
-Our audience are not scientists, and the show needs to be more lively than a dry scientific discussion,” a spokesman for the show, Tim Sullivan, said in a statement, adding that the show does not view supplements as “magic bullets.”
+Our audience are not scientists, and the show needs to be more lively than a dry scientific discussion,” a spokesman for the show, said in a statement, adding that the show does not view supplements as “magic bullets.”

 But these studies all had a significant shortcoming: They involved rodents or cells in test tubes, not people.
-And that is a deal-breaker, says Melinda Manore, professor of nutrition at Oregon State University in Corvallis.
+And that is a deal-breaker, says one professor of nutrition at Oregon State University in Corvallis.
 She notes that a lot of weight-loss supplements that look promising in laboratory rodents neglect to pan out in the real world.
 “I would not recommend this product until there was some evidence that it works, ” she says.

-A number of the hype around raspberry ketones might be justified, says Stephen Anton, an assistant professor of aging and geriatric research at the University of Florida in Gainesville.
+A number of the hype around raspberry ketones might be justified, says an assistant professor of aging and geriatric research at the University of Florida in Gainesville.
 “I don’t know if I’d use the word ‘miracle” he adds.

 The Dr. Oz television segment featured before-and-after images of women who said they lost significant weight while taking raspberry ketone supplements.
 But Oz noted that the women had also dieted and exercised.
-The Dr. Oz internet site says that raspberry ketones work best “when paired with regular exercise and awell-balanced diet. ”
+The Dr. Oz internet site says that raspberry ketones work best “when paired with regular exercise and a well-balanced diet. ”